Szeged: 20th century

-After the First World War Hungary lost its southern territories to Serbia, as a result Szeged became a city close to the border, and its importance lessened, but as it took over roles that formerly belonged to the now lost cities, it slowly recovered.
-Following the Loss of Transylvania to Romania, University of Kolozsvár (now Cluj-Napoca), moved to Szeged in 1921 (see University of Szeged).
-In 1923 Szeged took over the role of episcopal seat from Temesvár (now Timișoara, Romania).
-It was briefly occupied by the Romanian army during Hungarian-Romanian War in 1919.
+After the First World War, Hungary lost its southern territories to Serbia, as a result Szeged became a city close to the border, and its importance lessened, but as it took over roles that formerly belonged to the now lost cities, it slowly recovered.
+Following the loss of Transylvania to Romania, the University of Kolozsvár (now Cluj-Napoca) moved to Szeged in 1921 (see University of Szeged).
+In 1923, Szeged took over the role of episcopal seat from Temesvár (now Timișoara, Romania).
+It was briefly occupied by the Romanian army during the Hungarian-Romanian War in 1919.
 It also became a center for right-wing forces which would install Miklós Horthy as the country's new leader after the overthrow of the Hungarian Soviet Republic.
-During the 1920s the Jewish population of Szeged grew and reached its zenith.
+During the 1920s, the Jewish population of Szeged grew and reached its zenith.